Fred Sullivan: Early life and career

 Born in Lambeth, England, Sullivan was the elder brother of composer Arthur Sullivan.
-His father, Thomas Sullivan (1805–1866), was a military bandmaster and music teacher born in Ireland, who was educated in Chelsea, London and was based for some years at the Royal Military Academy Sandhurst.
+His father, Thomas Sullivan (1805–1866), was a military bandmaster and music teacher born in Ireland, who was educated in Chelsea, London, and was based for some years at the Royal Military College, Sandhurst.
 His mother Mary Clementina (née Coghlan, 1811–1882) was English, of Irish and Italian descent.
-He trained as an architectural draftsman but soon decided on a career as a performer.
+He trained as an architectural draftsman, and worked as an architect and surveyor, but turned to a career as a performer.
 Later, he quipped, "I still draw large houses."
 According to Leslie Ayre, Fred sometimes accompanied Arthur to the Chapel Royal and "amuse[d] the boys with comic songs".

-Sullivan first appeared in several amateur productions, but his professional London debut is believed to have been as Ali Brown Windsor in a burlesque by Robert Reece, Whittington Junior, and his Sensation Cat, at the New Royalty Theatre in 1870, and as Smart in the accompanying farce Rendezvous.
-The next year, at the Alhambra Theatre, he took the role of Mr. Cox in a revival of his brother Arthur Sullivan's first comic opera, Cox and Box, with a libretto by F. C. Burnand.
-Later in 1871, he ran a provincial touring company, playing Cox, with Richard Temple as Bouncer and Richard D'Oyly Carte conducting.
-The other works played by "Sullivan's Operetta Company" that summer were two Offenbach adaptations, Rose of Auvergne (with Sullivan as Pierre) and Breaking the Spell, in which Selina Dolaro starred.
+Sullivan first appeared in several amateur productions, but in 1869 he made his professional debut as Bouncer in his brother Arthur's first comic opera, Cox and Box, with a libretto by F. C. Burnand.
+In 1870 he played Ali Brown Windsor in a burlesque by Robert Reece, Whittington Junior, and his Sensation Cat, at the New Royalty Theatre, and as Smart in the accompanying farce Rendezvous.
+The next year, he played Punch in Punchinello by W. C. Levey.
+In August and September 1871, he ran a provincial touring company, taking the role of Mr. Cox in Cox and Box, with Richard Temple as Bouncer and Richard D'Oyly Carte conducting.
+The other works played by "Mr. Sullivan's Operetta Company" that summer were two Offenbach adaptations, Rose of Auvergne (with Sullivan as Pierre) and Breaking the Spell, in which Selina Dolaro starred.
+In October, at the Alhambra Theatre, he again played Mr. Cox in a revival of Cox and Box.